-- 7.6.1 Any worker who is required by the City to work on a day when the worker has not been scheduled, or any worker called back to work after the completion of a regular work day for that worker, shall be entitled to a minimum of two (2) hours of compensation at one and one-half times their regular rate of pay. - 7.6.2 Payment for call back may be at the cash rate specified in Section 7.6.1 above or in compensatory time off at the rate of one and one-half hours for each hour worked, at the worker's option.
-Prior to the end of the pay period, the worker shall designate, on the appropriate City form, his/her choice of either compensation at one and one-half times their regular rate of pay or compensatory time off.

-7.7 Standby Pay

-- 7.7.1 A worker performing standby duty outside the worker's regular work shift shall be compensated at the rate of Three Dollars Ten Cents (\$3.10) per hour for each hour the worker is assigned to standby duty. - 7.7.2 Effective the beginning of the first full pay period after ratification of this agreement by the membership and approval by City Council, an employee performing standby duty outside the worker's regular work shift shall be compensated at the rate of Three Dollars and Seventy-Five Cents (\$3.75) per hour for each hour the employee is assigned to standby duty.

-7.8 Working Out of Classification
+- 7.6.2 Employees who do not return to their normal work location, but who are required to work remotely, are not eligible for call back pay, but shall be paid for time actually worked. - 7.6.3 Payment for call back may be at the cash rate specified in Section 7.6.1 above or in compensatory time off at the rate of one and one-half hours for each hour worked, at the employee's option.
+Prior to the end of the pay period, the employee shall designate, on the appropriate City form, his/her choice of either compensation at one and one-half times their hourly rate of pay or compensatory time off. - 7.7 Standby Pay - 7.7.1 An employee performing standby duty outside the employee's regular work shift shall be compensated at the rate of Three Dollars and Seventy-Five Cents (\$3.75) per hour for each hour the employee is assigned to standby duty.
+In the event the SEIU employees' standby rate changes, the City will maintain a fifty cent (\$0.50) differential in the standby hourly rate.
+An employee shall not combine standby pay with call back pay or overtime. - 7.8 Rest Period Following Extended Work - 7.8.1 A Public Works employee shall be entitled to eight (8) hours of rest period when they work more than sixteen (16) hours within a twenty-four (24) hour period beginning with the time the worker reports to work. - 7.8.2 Prior to working over sixteen (16) hours within a twenty-four (24) hour period and triggering the eight (8) hour rest period the employee must get approval from the Public Works Director or his/her designee. - 7.8.3 Rest periods are unpaid unless the rest period overlaps the employee's regular work shift in whole or in part.
+The employee will be paid for that portion of the rest period that overlaps the employee's normal working shift.
+The employee will be required to work the remainder of their normal working shift that does not overlap with the eight (8) hour rest period unless they request and are approved for leave.
+The employee will not be paid for the time between expiration of the rest period and his/her normal work shift. - 7.8.4 This section shall not apply in emergency situations. - 7.9 Working Out of Classification - 7.9.1 The term "working out of classification" is defined as a Management authorized assignment to perform work on a temporary basis wherein significant duties are performed by an employee holding a classification within a lower compensation range.
+The appropriate Department Director or Designee must approve assignments of Working out of Classification in writing and on a City-authorized form.

-- 7.8.1 The term "working out of classification" is defined as a Management authorized assignment to perform work on a temporary basis wherein significant duties are performed by a worker holding a classification within a lower compensation range.
-The employer shall notify workers in advance of making such assignments.
-Pay for working out of classification shall be as follows: - 7.8.1.1 A worker performing duties associated with a higher position, whether filled or unfilled, on an out of classification basis will receive acting pay of five percent (5%) for the hours worked in that capacity.
+The employee must be working in a budgeted position (i.e., the position must be vacant or the incumbent must be on a long term leave of absence and/or vacation).
+Pay for working out of classification shall be as follows:

+7.9.1.1 An employee performing duties associated with a higher position on an out of classification basis will receive acting pay of five percent (5%) for the hours worked in that capacity.